Modern Vampires of the City: Marketing and sales

 To promote the album, XL Recordings released "Diane Young" and "Step" as a double A-sided single on March 19, 2013.
 Modern Vampires of the City was released by XL on May 14, and Vampire Weekend played several concerts and music festivals shortly after, eventually embarking on a larger supporting tour throughout late 2013, beginning with a show at the Mann Center for the Performing Arts in Philadelphia on September 19.
 John Gentile of Rolling Stone reported that the band headlined "some of their largest venues to date" on the tour.

 In the album's first week of release, it debuted number one on the Billboard 200 and sold 134,000 copies in the United States.
 It was Vampire Weekend's second consecutive number-one record on the chart, as well as the nineteenth independently distributed album to top the Billboard 200 in the Nielsen SoundScan era (1991–present).
-The record entered the British album charts at number three with first-week sales of 27,805 copies, becoming the group's third consecutive top-twenty album in the United Kingdom.
+The record entered the UK Albums Chart at number three with first-week sales of 27,805 copies, becoming the group's third consecutive top-twenty album in the United Kingdom.
 By December 2014, it had been certified gold by the Recording Industry Association of America and sold 505,000 copies in the US.
 In 2014, it was awarded a diamond certification from the Independent Music Companies Association, which indicated sales of at least 200,000 copies throughout Europe.